Valuations and objections

 Please check that you have not added your Site Value and Capital Improved Value together.

-Before proceeding with the online objection, please ensure you have your rates notice and any supporting documentation available for input into the portal.
+Before submitting the online objection, please make sure you have your rates notice and any supporting documentation needed.

-Please note: Objections need to be done within 2 months from the issue date of the rates notices to be considered by Valuer-General.
+Please note: Objections must be submitted within 2 months of the issue date of your rates notices.

 Valuation objections can’t be taken over the phone or in person and must be made via the online portal linked above.

-It may take a few months before you receive the results of your objection, however you can contact the appointed Valuer to check on the progress of your Objection.
+It may take a few months before you receive the results of your objection.
+You can contact the appointed valuer to check on the progress of your objection.